SitecorePowerShell/Console/Documentation/Markdown/Add-ItemAcl.md

 ### -Database&nbsp; &lt;Database&gt;

-Database containing the item to be processed - can work with Language parameter to narrow the publication scope.
+Database containing the item to be fetched using the Id Parameter.

 <table>
     <thead></thead>